 John 4:39-41

 Now many Samaritans from that town believed in him because of the report of the woman who testified, “He told me everything I ever did.”
 So, when the Samaritans came to him, they began asking him to stay with them.
 He stayed there two days, and because of his word many more believed.

 In conclusion, let’s make some personal applications.
-Who did Jesus plan to get when He got you?
+Where are you in this story?
+Who did Jesus plan to reach when He found you?
+See John 17:18-21.
 Open your eyes and see the empty, thirsty people God has placed around you.
 Missions exist because worship of the One True God doesn’t.
 Are you a true worshiper?
 Then His mission is your mission—to reach a world full of empty souls.

-Where are you in this story?
-Are you religious but unsatisfied because you have no relationship with God?
+Perhaps you can relate to the woman.
+Have you been searching for love and satisfaction in people?
+Are you religious but unfulfilled because you have no relationship with God?
 Whatever you need—Jesus is.
 He is the Great I Am.
-Come to Him and hear His voice saying, “I’ll be your Husband, your Everlasting Father, your Provider, the Health of your Countenance, your

-Comforter, Living Water, Bread of Life, Wonderful Counselor, Mighty God, Prince of Peace, The Narrow Road to life, The Way, The Truth and The Life.”
+Come to Him and hear His voice saying, “I’ll be your Husband, your Everlasting Father, your Provider, your Comforter, Living Water, Bread of Life, Wonderful Counselor, Mighty God, Prince of Peace, The Narrow Road to life, The Way, The Truth and The Life.”
 If you will come to Him and drink, “With joy you will draw waters from the wells of salvation” (Isaiah 12:3).
 This is His invitation:

 John 7:37-38

-On the last day of the feast, the greatest day, Jesus stood up and shouted out, “If anyone is thirsty, let him come to me, and 38 let the one who believes in me drink.
+On the last day of the feast, the greatest day, Jesus stood up and shouted out, “If anyone is thirsty, let him come to me, and let the one who believes in me drink.
 Just as the scripture says, ‘From within him will flow rivers of living water.’”

 DISCUSSION QUESTIONS: Let’s talk about it.